 Courses taken for dual credit (courses for which students receive both high school and college credit) are evaluated for transfer credit in the same manner as traditional courses offered by the institution through which they are taken.
 No limit exists on the number of transfer credit hours that will be awarded for dual credit courses.

 Credit for military education and experience

 MSU maintains a separate policy regarding credit for military education and experience.

 The University recognizes that students may attain college-level competencies through a variety of extra institutional means, including rigorous high school curricula, professional or military experience, corporate training, and self-directed learning.
 MSU maintains a separate prior learning assessment policy through which students may be considered for credit.

 Administration of policy and right of appeal

 The Provost has delegated the authority for administering this policy to the Office of Admissions.
-In accordance with CBHE guidelines, students have the right to appeal decisions regarding transfer of credit.
 Students with questions regarding initial determinations of transferability or course equivalencies are encouraged to contact the Office of Admissions for clarification or guidance.
-Initial appeals of transferability or course equivalency decisions may be submitted as outlined under the "Appeal of transferability or course equivalencies" section of this policy.
-Students who believe they have been treated unfairly through this level of appeal are encouraged to contact the MSU Articulation Officer, appointed by the Provost.
+Appeals of transferability or course equivalency decisions may be submitted as outlined under the "Appeal of transferability or course equivalencies" section of this policy.
+Students have a right to appeal previous decisions by contacting the MSU Articulation Officer, appointed by the Provost.
 The final level of appeal within the institution is the Provost.
-Students from Missouri public institutions have the right of further appeal as outlined in Credit Transfer: Guidelines for Student Transfer and Articulation among Missouri Colleges and Universities.
-This policy is available on the CBHE website.
+Students from Missouri public institutions have the right of further appeal as outlined in Credit Transfer: Guidelines for Student Transfer and Articulation among Missouri Colleges and Universities, available on the CBHE website.